 20. Torque method (piezoelectric torque sensors): Friction brake torque may be measured directly using installed piezoelectric sensors, an example of which is depicted in Figure B-3.
-Friction brake power and total friction brake torque over the drive cycle are computed in an identical manner as for the Pressure Method, with the exception that it is no longer necessary to multiply recorded pressure by the brake torque to pressure ratio to calculate brake torque; this is instead measured directly.:
+Friction brake power and total friction brake torque over the drive cycle are computed in an identical manner as for the Pressure Method, with the exception that it is no longer necessary to multiply recorded pressure by the brake torque to pressure ratio to calculate brake torque; this is instead measured directly: